codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

 rooting for Baltimore sports is stressful.
-I am sweating so much for
+I am sweating so much for people

 ## Description